 Hi Everyone!
-Hope you’re well today.
+I hope you’re well today.
 Happy to see you around.
 In this post today, I’ll walk you through the Introduction to MID400.

 The MID400 is an 8-pin optically isolated AC line-to-logic Power Line Monitor Optocoupler.
 The AC line voltage is detected by two back-to-back LEDs that are connected in series with an external resistor.
 When this device identifies the AC voltage, the output pin goes low and when there is no AC voltage detected, it remains high.